Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 More can be said about the transversal structure of the rook matroid.
 A \defin{fundamental transversal matroid} is a matroid $M$ that has a basis $B$ (called a fundamental basis) such that each cyclic flat $F$ of $M$ is spanned by some subset of $B$.
-An equivalent characterization identifies fundamental matroids as those transversal matroids that have a presentation $(A_{1}, \ldots , A_{c})$ such that for each $j \in [c]$ there exists an element $i \in A_{j}$ such that $i \notin A_{k}$ for all $k \in [c] \setminus \{j\}$.
-This allows us to immediately note that rook matroids are fundamental transversal, as the distinguished element in each set of the presentation of $\rookMat_{\lambda/\mu}$ is simply the associated column label.
+An equivalent characterization identifies fundamental transversal matroids as those transversal matroids that have a presentation $(A_{1}, \ldots , A_{r})$ such that for each $i \in [r]$ there is some element in $A_{i}$ that is in none of the other sets.
+This allows us to immediately note that rook matroids are fundamental transversal, as the distinguished element in each set of the presentation of $\rookMat_{\lambda/\mu}$ is simply the associated row label.
 The fundamental basis of the rook matroid then corresponds to the empty rook placement.
 See \cite{BoninKungdeMier2011FundamentalTransversal} for more about fundamental transversal matroids.

+We now examine rook matroids through the structural properties of being closed under taking direct sums, duals, and minors.
+The first two properties hold while the third fails.

 \begin{lemma} The class of rook matroids is closed under direct sums. \end{lemma} \begin{proof} A direct sum of rook matroids corresponds to the rook matroid on the \defin{direct sum} of the corresponding skew shapes.
-That is, if $\lambda_{1} / \mu_{1}$ and $\lambda_{2} / \mu_{2}$ are two skew shapes, then the direct sum $\lambda/\mu \coloneqq (\lambda_{1} / \mu_{1})\oplus(\lambda_{1} / \mu_{1})$ is obtained by positioning the North-East corner of $\lambda_{1} / \mu_{1}$ to the immediate South-West of the South-West corner of $\lambda_{2} / \mu_{2}$; see Figure~\ref{fig:direct}.
-Then by the obvious isomorphism, $\rookMat_{\sigma} \cong \rookMat_{\lambda_{1} / \mu_{1}} \oplus \rookMat_{\lambda_{2} / \mu_{2}}$. \end{proof}
+That is, if $\lambda_{1} / \mu_{1}$ and $\lambda_{2} / \mu_{2}$ are two skew shapes, then the direct sum $\lambda/\mu \coloneqq (\lambda_{1} / \mu_{1})\oplus(\lambda_{2} / \mu_{2})$ is obtained by positioning the North-East corner of $\lambda_{1} / \mu_{1}$ to the immediate South-West of the South-West corner of $\lambda_{2} / \mu_{2}$; see Figure~\ref{fig:direct}.
+Then by the obvious isomorphism, $\rookMat_{\lambda/\mu} \cong \rookMat_{\lambda_{1} / \mu_{1}} \oplus \rookMat_{\lambda_{2} / \mu_{2}}$. \end{proof}

-We now examine rook matroids through the structural properties of being dual-closed and being minor-closed.
-The former is rather straightforward while the latter turns out to be quite subtle.

 The \defin{conjugate} of a partition $\lambda$ is the partition $\lambda'$ obtained by taking the transpose of the Ferrers diagram of $\lambda$.
-Duals of rook matroids are simply rook matroids on conjugated shapes.
+Duals of rook matroids are simply rook matroids on conjugated skew shapes; the proof is straightforward and hence omitted.